Kaikohe to Okaihau

 - Kaikohe is approximately the middle of the cycle trail

-- 80 metre long curved Rail tunnel.
-Handy hint!
-Let your eyes adjust to the dark before entering or dismount your bike and walk
+- There is an 80 metre long curved rail tunnel.
+Handy hint – Let your eyes adjust to the dark before entering or dismount your bike and walk.

 - Summit of Kaikohe – views of the sand dunes in Hokianga Harbour to the West and Mt Hikurangi to the South